Serving

 5. Remove tough outer leaves from LEMON GRASS, cut off hard root end and pound thoroughly with the smooth side of your kitchen mallet - then slice crosswise as thin as you can for about 4 to 5 inches from the root end.
 Pound to thin flakes in the mortar and add to the Galangal.

-6. Chop CILANTRO ROOT (or stems) fine.
+6. Chop CILANTRO ROOT (if using stems use 1 T instead of 1 t) fine.
 Pound to thin flakes (and/or pulp) in the mortar, then add to the Galangal mix.

-7. Crush, slice and chop GARLIC fine.
-Slice SHALLOTS, very thin and chop fine.
+7. Crush GARLIC and chop fine.
+Slice SHALLOTS very thin and chop fine.
 Pound both to a pulp in the mortar, then scrape into a third bowl separate from the other two.

 8. Run the Galangal mix in your mini-prep food processor (a blender will also work but is too noisy for my taste) until it's as fine as it's going to get.